CirroBuild/FrostiDocs/docs/guides/influxdb-line-protocol.md

 Note the **space** character after `id=9876` to separate symbols from other columns as well as the **space** character after `liquidity=f` to separate the designated timestamp value.
+Also note the importance of **quotes** around string values.

 Given the Python example above, QuestDB will create the table `spot_trade` with column types, names and values as:

 | Column Name | Type                 | Value               | ILP equivalent              |
 | ----------- | -------------------- | ------------------- | --------------------------- |